What do the individual values of the CS2 skins mean? (Finish Catalog, Pattern Index, etc.)

 Here you can see which float value causes which degree of wear

-To find out more about the float value, take a look at here over.
-There we explain in detail how the degree of wear works.
+To learn more about the float value, check out here over.
+There, we'll explain everything again in detail, including how the wear rating works.

 Summary - These values are important

-As you may have noticed, it always depends on what you want to do to know which attributes are relevant for you.
+As you may have noticed, it always depends on what you want to do to know which attributes are relevant to you.

-For the normal player who occasionally buys skins, only Float and sometimes the Pattern Index are of interest.
+For the average player who occasionally buys skins, the only stats that really matter are Float and, sometimes, the Pattern Index.

 The Finish Catalog is particularly important to the skin creator.

-This article has given you a basic understanding of all the attributes of a Counter Strike skin and you can now focus on the attributes that are relevant to you.
+This article has given you a basic understanding of all the attributes of a Counter-Strike skin, so you can now focus on the attributes that are relevant to you.